This post may contain affiliate links. Please see my disclosure policy for details.

 But, there are lots of higher-end hotels in the area;

 Looking for more Outlander locations in Edinburgh?

 If you’re looking for more Outlander locations around the Doune Castle area there are a few nearby.
-Just up the road is Deanston Distillery who welcome visitors to take a tour of where they distil their finest Whisky.
+Just up the road is Deanston Distillery which welcomes visitors to take a tour of where they distill their finest Whisky.

 I would highly recommend going on a tour as this is also an Outlander location.
 The barrel storehouse in Deanston Distillery doubled up as Jared’s Wine Cellar in La Havre.